takinoy/zen-gtk-themes/README.md

 The main goal of this theme is to keep it simple, consistent and to be visually appealing.

 Features :
 - thin menubar, toolbar and icons
- - gtk2 and gtk3 (version >=3.4)
 - compatibility with Xfce widgets, Xfce notify theme
- - six pre-configured color schemes compatibles with gnome and Xfce : Zen, Zen-blua, Zen-nigra, Zen-nokto, Zen-verda, Zen-papero.
+- six pre-configured color schemes compatibles with gnome and xfce : Zen, Zen-blua, Zen-nigra, Zen-nokto, Zen-verda, Zen-papero.

-The gtk-3 version is mostly tested on few applications under Xfce.
-Do not hesitate to try it in full gtk-3 environnement and report any issues.
-The Murrine engine version >=0.98 is needed for the gtk2 version of this theme.
-A gtk2 version with the clearlooks engine is available on the Zen-0.3.x package.
+This version use only the clearlook engine.

 Install :
  - extract the archive and copy the theme folders you want into ~/.theme.
- - switch to the gtk theme in your theme manager
+ - switch to the gtk theme in your theme manager.

 Extras :
  - xfwm4 and metacity-1 windows decorator (see my others artworks)